 Humans, like animals, are biologically designed

 to move through difficult experiences and to recover.
 When we get overwhelmed or when our environments are highly stressful, however, our natural and innate healing processes can get disrupted.
-This might show up as recurring pain in one person, as PTSD in another, and as fatigue in a third.
-It is as if our bodies get stuck in a "survival mode", caught in patterns of hibernation or high vigilance.
+This might show up as PTSD in one person, as chronic illness in a second, and as recurring pain in a third.
+It is as if our bodies get stuck in a "survival mode", caught in patterns of hibernation, high vigilance or a unique combination of these.
 The good news is that, when sufficient safety and resources become available, our bodies are capable of recovery and renewed resiliency.

 Individuals with chronic illness and unusual physical symptoms